t0mmothy/Programming-Language/README.md

 <6;
 <4;
 <3;
-So with the login in mind the order that the assigned numbers will be retrieved at is to get '6' you retrieve 0 to get 4 you retireve 1 ect.
+So with the logicin mind the order that the assigned numbers will be retrieved at is to get '6' you retrieve 0 to get 4 you retireve 1 ect.

 A single number can be outputted with the '>' command e.g. '>6;'